ysndr/MSc-Thesis/chapter/methodology.md

 ## Linearization

 The focus of the NLS as presented in this work is to implement a working language server with a comprehensive feature set.
-To answer requests, NLS needs to store more information than what is originally present in a Nickel AST.
+To answer requests, NLS needs to store more information than what is originally present in a Nickel AST such as information about references and types.
 Apart from missing data, an AST is not optimized for quick random access of nodes based on their position, which is a crucial operation for a language server.
 To that end NLS introduces an auxiliary data structure, the *linearization*, which is derived from the AST.
 It represents the original data linearly, performs an enrichment of the AST nodes and provides greater decoupling of the LSP functions from the implemented language.